 The first thing that strikes visitor alighting at the docks are the mountains looming over the city, their craggy faces pierced here and there by a handful of windows and dotted with the occasional balcony and turret.
-If it’s a calm day the second thing that strikes visitors is the stench.
+If it’s a calm day, the second thing that strikes visitors is the stench.
 The air is thick with a miasma of smoke and fetor coming from the crush of houses, towers, churches, halls and warehouses jammed at the foot of the cliffs.
-Narrow winding streets penetrate the city like veins of mold through cheese.
+Narrow, winding streets penetrate the city like veins of mold through cheese.

-On the northern side of the harbour is the loftiest peak, Kressgir which contains the royal palace, court and city guard.
-Three of the windows piercing Kressgir’s very tip bring natural light into some of the rooms of the imperial palace.
+On the northern side of the harbour is the loftiest peak, Kressgir, which contains the royal palace, court and city guard.
+Three of the windows piercing Kressgir’s very tip bring natural light into some rooms of the imperial palace.
 Below the palace are the mostly windowless apartments of the more exalted nobles, followed in descending order by the guest apartments, courts, function rooms, officials’ quarters, kitchens, laundries, servants’ quarters, storerooms and dungeons.

 There is only one pass through the mountain range protecting Skarnelm.
 The road leading from it is always busy, filled with carts bringing in produce from the farms carpeting the landward side of the mountains.
 The pass is protected by a rather forbidding gateway with heavy doors and a portcullis designed to prevent foreign armies wandering into the great city.